Sebastijan-Dominis/econ-quiz/README.md

 ## Features

+- Study mode for each of the topics.
-- Study mode with topic and difficulty selection.
+- Topic, difficulty and quiz type selection.
 - Fun quizzes with scoring and results screens.
-- Leaderboard and user accounts (Firebase Authentication + Firestore).
+- Leaderboard, results overview, and user accounts (Firebase Authentication + Firestore).
-- Admin interface to add, edit, or remove questions.
+- Admin interface to add, edit, or remove quizzes.
 - Responsive UI built with Tailwind CSS and Vite for fast developer feedback.

 ## Quick Start (local development)